magicalbrad/tictactoe/README.md

 Want to try it out?
 Just go here: https://magicalbrad.github.io/tictactoe/

 ## Usage
 Open the page in your browser.
-This utility was designed for the Chrome browser.
-It works reasonably in Firefox, though you may need to go to page setup to set scaling, remove headers and footers, and adjust margins.
-In Firefox, I'd recommend manually opening Print Preview from the menu rather than using the Print button.
-Legacy Microsoft Edge (Version 18 or lower) is a mess, so don't even try.
-New Edge (version 79 or greater) does work.
-I don't know about Safari.
+This utility was designed for the Chrome browser, though it should work reasonably well in any modern browser.
+If you run into trouble with other browsers, you may want to give it a try in Chrome.

-Select the size you are using.
+Select the size you are using, and the size of the paper you will be printing on.
+Optionally, you can adjust the other settings.

-Then, click the "Choose File" button and select your desired file.
+Then, click the "Choose File" button and select your desired image file.
 The image should be JPEG, PNG, or GIF format.
 Ideally, you should use a square image, large enough for printing at your desired size.
 The image will be automatically scaled to fit, but a small image won't look good printed at a large size.
 Ideally, I'd recommend a minimum of 2303x2303 pixels for parlor size, or 4429x44429 pixels for stage size.

 Finally, click print.
 (Be sure scaling is set to 100%.
 You may need to remove headers or adjust margins.)